miacias/weather-forecast/README.md

 ## Roadmap
 Content will be added and adjusted as new coding projects are available!
 Some projects may phase out over time as my work becomes more specialized.
 Some desired features and functionality to be added in the future:
-- persisting most recent search on screen after refresh
+- persist most recent search on screen after refresh
     1. Create a third localStorage keyword that stores the last / most recent search item (excluding Home City)
     2. Adjust functions that collect and post weather to focus on this new localStorage key.
 Remove references to other localStorage keys from functions that post weather to the screen
     3. This new localStorage keyword collects data from form submit and search history button click
     4. A new form submit or button click overwrites the stored data, similar to how the Home City can be overwritten
-- adapting weather card background image depending on main weather event:
+- adapt weather card background image depending on main weather event:
     - thunderstorm (current image)
     - drizzle or rain
     - snow
     - clear
     - clouds
     - atmosphere
-- mobile-friendly responsive view using Bootstrap classes and breakpoints
+- ensure mobile-friendly responsive view using Bootstrap classes and breakpoints
-- live update of units of measure when switching toggle back and forth between imperial and metric systems instead of measurements set on search
+- update live view of units of measure when switching toggle back and forth between imperial and metric systems instead of measurements set on search
+- verify that air pressure measurements are accurate and/or create a conversion function as needed.
+Air pressure returned values appear suspiciously high

 ## Credits